signalbash-audio/signalbash-audio.github.io/plugin/signalbash-plugin-manual.md

 If you're using a DAW or on an OS that doesn't support CLAP or AU, you might not see the Signalbash plugin appear immediately.
-For example, if you're using Ableton Live 11 on a Windows computer.
+For example, if you're using Ableton Live 11 or earlier on a Windows computer.

-Some DAWs don't enable VST3 by default, and only have VST2 folder enabled by default.
+This is likely because some DAWs don't enable VST3 plugins by default, and will initially only display installed VST plugins from your VST2 folder.

 If you don't see the plugin listed in your DAW's plugins list, ensure that your DAW has the VST3 folder enabled.
+This process is slightly different for each DAW, but generally involves toggling a checkbox in the DAW's settings/preferences.

 Once you've verified that you've enabled VST3 in your DAW, click rescan plugins, and Signalbash should appear.